-512a ELEMENTARY/NINE CREDITS
+512f LEARNING DISABILITIES/NINE CREDITS

-Students normally take this course, which integrates theory and practice, during the senior year.
-The 60day experience includes observation, participation, and directed teaching experience in a local-normally public-school.
-There are required conferences with the University supervisor and the cooperating teachers, demonstration of computer-assisted instruction, and attendance at such required seminars as training sessions, orientation sessions, and workshops.
-The University supervisor will visit the student teacher during the semester.
+This course, which integrates theory and practice, is offered as a culminating experience of the initial certification program.
+The 60-day course includes observation, participation and directed teaching experience in a local school.
+Conferences with the University supervisor and the cooperating teachers and attendance at such seminars as the ADEPT/Student Teaching Orientation are required.
+The student teacher will be evaluated using the state-adopted ADEPT evaluation.
 Students must stay in touch with their advisers.
 Grading is on a pass/fail basis.
+Grading is on a pass/fail basis.
 Offered during spring term and occasionally in fall term.
 Course fee.

+SED DIRECTED STUDENT TEACHING: